InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 At this point you should have:

-* 2 ipynb notebook stored in a unique folder
+* 2 ipynb notebook stored in your project folder
 * The MN_accesses.shp stored in the data subfolder
 * The NHDWaterbody.shp stored within a folder named shape within the data subfolder